Weakly directed self-avoiding walks: Weakly directed walks: the horizontal model

-Recall from the proof of Proposition~\ref{prop:weakly-h} that $W(t)=1/(1-I(t))$, where $I(t)$ counts partially directed irreducible bridges.
-In particular, $I$ has radius of convergence at least $\sqrt 2 -1$.
-In the disk $\cD$, we find a pole at each value of $t$ for which $I(t)=1$.
+In this disk, we find a pole at each value of $t$ for which $I(t)=1$.
 As $I(t)$ has non-negative coefficients and is aperiodic, a pole of minimal modulus, if it exists, can only be real, positive and simple.
-Thus if there is a pole in $\cD$, then $W$ has a unique \emm dominant, pole $\rho$, which is simple, and the asymptotic behaviour of $w_n$ follows.
+Thus if there is a pole in $\cD$, then $W$ has a unique \emm dominant, pole $\rho$, which is simple, and the asymptotic behaviour of the numbers $w_n$ follows.

 In order to prove the existence of $\rho$, we use upper and lower bounds on the series $I(t)$.
 For any series $F(t)=\sum_{m\ge 0} f_m t^m$, and $n\ge 0$, denote $F_{\le n}(t):= \sum_{m= 0}^n f_m t^m$ and $F_{> n}(t) :=\sum_{m>n} f_m t^m$.
 Then for $0<t<\sqrt 2 -1$ and $n\ge 0$, we have \beq I^-(t) \le I(t) \le I^+(t), \eeq where the series